 - The first generation family arrived in Orangeburgh District during the colonial period between the years 1735 and 1773.

 - Enough information is available to provide a reasonable picture of the early family.

 - Sources are available for most bits of information.

 The preferred method of submission is by email.
 We can accept the output of most word processing programs and/or the report output of most genealogy programs.
 We will adapt to whatever is most convenient for you.
-Please contact Pam Johnson or Jim Rickenbacker to submit a biography or for more information.
+Please contact the First Families Coordinator to submit a biography or for more information.